Taking the Milky Way for a spin: disc formation in the ARTEMIS simulations: Summary and conclusions

 \item The spin-up time also anti-correlates with the fraction of accreted stars at $z=0$.
 Galaxies with early spin-ups and discs tend to have smaller accreted fractions than those with later spin-ups (bottom panel of Fig.~\ref{fig:mass_spinup} and Fig.~\ref{fig:accreted_fraction}).
 We estimate the accreted stellar mass fraction in the Milky Way, and find that only two \textsc{artemis} galaxies have comparable fractions.
 Both of these have Milky Way-like spin-ups (at early times and low metallicities) and are both massive at early times.
 Galaxies with a GSE-like feature also tend to have lower accreted fractions, supporting the conclusions of \citet{dillamore23_artemis} that these undergo fewer major mergers than those without.\\[-2mm]

-\item We show that discs in \textsc{artemis} galaxies form when their haloes reach masses of $M_{\rm 200c}\approx (6\pm 3)\times 10^{11}\, M_\odot$ (top panel of Fig.~\ref{fig:M200c_vcirc_ratio}) similar to the mass at which galaxies are expected to form hot gaseous haloes and transition from the cold- to hot-mode accretion regime.
-We also show that the mass distribution becomes concentrated {\it after} disc forms (see bottom panel of Fig.~\ref{fig:M200c_vcirc_ratio} and associated discussion in Section~\ref{sec:tspin}) and is thus a consequence of disc formation rather than its cause.\\[-4mm] \end{enumerate} It is clear that the Milky Way experienced mass assembly and disc formation earlier than average for haloes of its mass.
+\item We show that discs in \textsc{artemis} galaxies form when their haloes reach masses of $M_{\rm 200c}\approx (6\pm 3)\times 10^{11}\, M_\odot$ (top panel of Fig.~\ref{fig:M200c_vcirc_ratio}), similar to the mass at which galaxies are expected to form hot gaseous haloes and transition from the cold- to hot-mode accretion regime.
+We also show that the mass distribution becomes concentrated {\it after} the disc forms (see bottom panel of Fig.~\ref{fig:M200c_vcirc_ratio} and associated discussion in Section~\ref{sec:tspin}), suggesting that it is not the cause of disc formation.\\[-2mm]

+\item While the virial mass is related to the time at which the disc forms, it does not exclusively determine whether or not disc formation happens at all.
+The galaxies which never form discs have similar mass growth profiles to those which do, but a significantly larger proportion of their stellar populations are accreted, particularly at early times ($t_L\sim10$~Gyr).
+This suggests that the absence of dominant disc formation may be linked to massive mergers occurring at these times. \\[-4mm] \end{enumerate} It is clear that the Milky Way experienced mass assembly and disc formation earlier than average for haloes of its mass.
 Our results show that the accretion histories of Milky Way analogues are closely linked to the formation of their discs.